CENTURIES OF KNOWLEDGE

 THE XYNISTERI GRAPE

 The Xynisteri grape variety is used to create a number of light, crisp, fresh white varieties of wine.
-This variety is also used in the production of Zivania and Commandaria, and is also cultivated on the southern slopes of the Troodos mountain range. the Xynisteri grape is the dominant cultivated vine on the island for white wine production.
+This variety is also used in the production of both ZIVANIA and Commandaria, and is also cultivated on the southern slopes of the Troodos mountain range.
+The Xynisteri grape is the dominant cultivated vine on the island for white wine production.
 Xynisteri wines are also aged using oak and are blended with other white wine varieties such as Riesling or Sauvignon Blanc to create a blend of drier wine varieties.
 Xynisteri wines are also blended with red varieties to produce rosé wines known locally as Kokkinelli wines.

 A FULL RANGE